 When is the Solvang Julefest?

-We have also confirmed with a representative from the city that the Christmas Tree lighting will take place on December 2, 2022, and the parade will take place the day after on December 3, 2022.
+This official tourism page also confirms that this year’s Christmas Tree lighting will take place on December 1, 2023, and the parade will take place the day after on December 2, 2023.

 Read our full list of Christmas market opening dates in the USA for more.